Vanguard Intermediate-Term Treasury Index Fund ETF Shares (NASDAQ:VGIT) Shares Purchased by Windward Private Wealth Management Inc.

-Windward Private Wealth Management Inc. increased its stake in shares of Vanguard Intermediate-Term Treasury Index Fund ETF Shares (NASDAQ:VGIT) by 115.6% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 9,560 shares of the company’s stock after purchasing an additional 5,126 shares during the quarter.
-Windward Private Wealth Management Inc.’s holdings in Vanguard Intermediate-Term Treasury Index Fund ETF Shares were worth $643,000 at the end of the most recent quarter.
+Windward Private Wealth Management Inc. raised its holdings in Vanguard Intermediate-Term Treasury Index Fund ETF Shares (NASDAQ:VGIT) by 115.6% during the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 9,560 shares of the company’s stock after purchasing an additional 5,126 shares during the quarter.
+Windward Private Wealth Management Inc.’s holdings in Vanguard Intermediate-Term Treasury Index Fund ETF Shares were worth $643,000 as of its most recent SEC filing.

-Other large investors have also added to or reduced their stakes in the company.
-Reilly Financial Advisors LLC acquired a new position in shares of Vanguard Intermediate-Term Treasury Index Fund ETF Shares during the 4th quarter worth about $28,000.
-Investors Research Corp boosted its position in shares of Vanguard Intermediate-Term Treasury Index Fund ETF Shares by 54.5% during the 4th quarter.
-Investors Research Corp now owns 468 shares of the company’s stock worth $32,000 after acquiring an additional 165 shares in the last quarter.
-Robinson Capital Management LLC acquired a new position in shares of Vanguard Intermediate-Term Treasury Index Fund ETF Shares during the 4th quarter worth about $52,000.
-Barrett Asset Management LLC boosted its position in shares of Vanguard Intermediate-Term Treasury Index Fund ETF Shares by 181.8% during the 4th quarter.
-Barrett Asset Management LLC now owns 775 shares of the company’s stock worth $54,000 after acquiring an additional 500 shares in the last quarter.
-Finally, Wealthcare Advisory Partners LLC acquired a new position in shares of Vanguard Intermediate-Term Treasury Index Fund ETF Shares during the 1st quarter worth about $58,000.
+Several other hedge funds have also recently bought and sold shares of VGIT.
+Spearhead Capital Advisors LLC grew its stake in Vanguard Intermediate-Term Treasury Index Fund ETF Shares by 23.1% during the 1st quarter.
+Spearhead Capital Advisors LLC now owns 15,425 shares of the company’s stock worth $1,037,000 after purchasing an additional 2,897 shares in the last quarter.
+Stonehearth Capital Management LLC grew its stake in Vanguard Intermediate-Term Treasury Index Fund ETF Shares by 4.2% during the 1st quarter.
+Stonehearth Capital Management LLC now owns 186,802 shares of the company’s stock worth $12,559,000 after purchasing an additional 7,560 shares in the last quarter.
+Flagship Harbor Advisors LLC boosted its position in shares of Vanguard Intermediate-Term Treasury Index Fund ETF Shares by 39.9% during the 4th quarter.
+Flagship Harbor Advisors LLC now owns 39,726 shares of the company’s stock worth $2,758,000 after acquiring an additional 11,330 shares in the last quarter.
+NEXT Financial Group Inc boosted its position in shares of Vanguard Intermediate-Term Treasury Index Fund ETF Shares by 32.3% during the 4th quarter.
+NEXT Financial Group Inc now owns 16,132 shares of the company’s stock worth $1,120,000 after acquiring an additional 3,934 shares in the last quarter.
+Finally, Cerity Partners LLC acquired a new position in shares of Vanguard Intermediate-Term Treasury Index Fund ETF Shares during the 4th quarter worth about $12,187,000.

 Vanguard Intermediate Term Government Bond ETF (the Fund) seeks to track the performance of a market-weighted government bond index with an intermediate-term, dollar-weighted average maturity.
 The Fund employs a passive management or indexing investment approach designed to track the performance of the Barclays Capital U.S.